Baby bath time: how often?

 Setting up a baby bath safely: tips

-- Take the phone off the hook or turn your phone off while bathing your baby.
+- Take the phone off the hook or turn off your phone while bathing your baby.
 You’ll be less likely to get distracted.

 - Take off your watch and jewellery.
 Wash your hands.